About halloumi

 Packed up properly, halloumi can last a very long time in your fridge — easily most of a year.
 But why wouldn’t you want to eat it long before then?

-Pictured above is a slice of halloumi grilled and served with an aioli and house-pickled red onion and jalapeño.
+Pictured above is a slice or two of halloumi grilled and served with an aioli and house-pickled red onion and jalapeño.

 Leave a Comment